virteal/Inox/README.md

 That basic solution is extensible by defining a `my_class.method` that is free to lookup for the desired method the way it wants.
 See also `.missing-method` about _virtual methods_ whose definition is determined _on the fly_ at _run time_, a sometimes slow but otherwise radically flexible solution.

 There are some optimizations involved to speed up the method lookup using caches to avoid multiple lookups for the same combination of class name and method name.
-This is optional and when it is turned on for a class is the responsability of that class to properly invalidate the cache when appropriate.
+This is optional and when it is turned on for a class it is the responsability of that class to properly invalidate the cache when appropriate.

 One important distinction is when comparing two things.
-If both things are compared _by value_ then the _=?_ operator should be invoked.
-If things are objects, it is generaly the identity that matters and the _==?_ operator should be invoked.
+If both things are compared _by value_ then the _=_ operator should be invoked.
+If things are objects, it is generaly the identity that matters and the _same?_ operator should be invoked.
 This is _by reference_ instead of _by value_.
 When communicating, two entities must agree on weither they communicate informations by value or by reference.

 Stacks
 ======

-_stacks_ are lists of values with an easy access to the value at the top of the stack or nearby.
+_stacks_ are lists of values with an easy access to the values at the top of the stack or nearby.

 The data stack